Fix Your Site From Search to SaleSubmit Your Website for a Live Review with our StoryBrand Certified Guides Submit Your Site

-- Buyer Personas – the target audience to whom you develop content for telling a compelling story and solving their pain, the product/service/process that will solve their pain and the one unique “remarkable” your company possesses that makes you different.
+2. Buyer Personas – the target audience to whom you develop content for telling a compelling story and solving their pain, the product/service/process that will solve their pain, and the one unique value proposition your company possesses that makes you different.

-- Lead Status (Pre-Pipeline, Pipeline and Post-Pipeline Sales Process) – clearly defined lifecycle & contact stages (in the buyer’s journey) that the contact goes through, along with who is specifically responsible for each stage.
+4. Lead Status (Pre-Pipeline, Pipeline, and Post-Pipeline Sales Process) – clearly defined lifecycle & contact stages (in the buyer’s journey) that the contact goes through, along with who is specifically responsible for each stage.
 Each stage should have exit criteria assigned before advancing to the next stage of the buyer’s journey.

 Your sales and marketing alignment, at minimum, should include:

-- Pipeline(s) – generally, the handoff from marketing to sales (where the funnel connects to the pipe).
+7. Pipeline(s) – generally, the handoff from marketing to sales (where the funnel connects to the pipe).
 However, conventional wisdom suggests that marketing and sales development precede the activities in the deal stages of the sales pipeline.
 For example, a lead researcher and a sales development representative (in addition to an inbound sales development representative) may support the Account Executive role in the pipeline.
-See Trish Bertuzzi (@bridgegroupinc) author of The Sales Development Playbook.

 If you identify the following five elements, you can start developing an ABM strategy and your pilot program:

-- Target List – cross-reference the sales reps target list with your Ideal Client Profile (ICP)
+10. Target List – cross-reference the sales reps target list with your Ideal Client Profile (ICP).

-- Tiers – are based on potential account value (PAR) or sometimes average contract value (ACV).
-Enterprise level (Tier A), for example, might have 1000 or more employees and $1 billion-plus in revenue, which would go to an enterprise-level account team.
-However, a Tier C, with less than 100 employees and $50M in revenue might go to a different team.
+11. Tiers – are based on potential account value (PAR) or sometimes average contract value (ACV).
+For example, enterprise-level (Tier A) might have 1000 or more employees and $1 billion-plus in revenue, which would go to an enterprise-level account team.
+However, a Tier C, with less than 100 employees and $50M in revenue, might go to a different team.

-- Roles – roles are not titles on a business card.
-Titles can define the buyer persona, but not role.
-Sangram Vajre (@sangramvajre) defines roles well in his book, Account-Based Marketing for Dummies: Stakeholder, Champion, Decision Maker and Power Sponsor.
-Yes, I think the Dummies books can be a good resource in research, as well as a good reference for other industry-specific resources.
+12. Roles – roles are not titles on a business card.
+Titles can define the buyer persona but not the role.
+Sangram Vajre defines roles well in his book, Account-Based Marketing for Dummies: Stakeholder, Champion, Decision Maker, and Power Sponsor.
+Yes, the Dummies books can be a good resource in research and a good reference for other industry-specific resources.

-- Account-Based Lifecycle Stages – Account, Marketing-Qualified Account and Sales-Qualified Account
+13. Account-Based Lifecycle Stages – Account, Marketing-Qualified Account, and Sales-Qualified Account.

-- Account-Based Lead Score – the sum of each contact-based lead score for each associated contact related to that account.
-Further segmenting by tier, role, contact-based lifecycle stage, buyer persona, title, etc. to produce an account-engagement score.
+14. Account-Based Lead Score – the sum of each contact-based lead score for each associated contact related to that account.
+Further segmenting by tier, role, contact-based lifecycle stage, buyer persona, title, etc., to produce an account-engagement score.
 Both sales and marketing are responsible for driving the lead scores “contact and account” engagement scores.
 This is where sales and marketing really get aligned!

 Adding ABM to Your Inbound Marketing Program

-Therefore, if you have a solid inbound marketing strategy (with sales and marketing alignment) in place, ABM will not be as difficult to framework.
-Your ABM strategy will be much easier if these eleven properties are currently agreed to and being implemented in your sales and marketing departments.
+Therefore, if you have a solid inbound marketing strategy (with sales and marketing alignment) in place, ABM will not be as difficult to implement.
+Your ABM strategy will be easier if these eleven properties are currently agreed to and implemented in your sales and marketing departments.
 It’s the fundamentals, like blocking and tackling in football.